galdlop/digit_hf/README.md

 - Scaled Schoenfeld Residuals vs. Time.
 - Log-Log Survival Curves.
 - Time-varying hazard ratio estimation (Cox with time interaction).
+- Modeling and plotting a Landmark Analysis at 12 months.
 - Plots and scripts to reproduce figures.

 **Important note:** Data in `/data/reconstructed_ipd.csv` are reconstructed from published curves (Guyot et al. approach).
 They are not original patient-level data and should be interpreted accordingly.